+UNSLAVE C1;

-UNSLAVE C1; This command restores a slaved console to normal status.
-After this command, console number C1 will be able to communicate with state.
+This command restores a slaved console to normal status.
+After this command, console number C1 will be able to communicate with Monitor.
+The user must own the console to unslave it.

+RELEASE K C1;

+This command releases console number C1 and puts it in the free state.
 Monitor checks to make sure that the requesting user owns the console he wishes to release.
 When the console is released, the Switchboard is reset and the input and output buffers are cleared.

-Monitor.
-The user must own the console to unslave it.
+The user must own the console to release it.